Liturgy and the Only Show in Town – Marion Jenkins

 - Morning Prayer is important to some to nurture the soul.
 Use it, even if you reluctantly forego Eucharist.
 Find a way of providing it at a time other than the main Sunday service.

 - Ensure that the music is eclectic.
 In addition to the authorized hymn books, draw on other sources of music.
 Gospel choruses and Bach chorales both have a place in worship.

 - Solicit and listen to feedback.
 You cannot respond to unmet liturgical needs if you don’t know about them.
 Ask for written as well as verbal feedback.
 Periodically conduct a survey or an evaluation after trying something.
-(Psst – Calling something an experiment for a trial period and then evaluating is a device I learned from the Rev. Dr. Tim Elliott.
+(Psst – Calling something an experiment for a trial period and then evaluating is a device I learned from the Rev. Dr. Francis Cooper.
 It does help with buy-in for a new idea.)

 - Involve lay leadership in the planning.

 May all your worship glorify God and stir your soul.